pharo-ide/Calypso/Calypso-NavigationModel.package/ClyBrowserItem.class/README.md

 	- markWith: aSimpleTagClass
 	- isMarkedWith: aSimpleTagClass.
 It is analogue to #hasProperty:

-There is special property ClyChildrenTag to mark object that it includes particilar kind of children.
+There is special property ClyItemChildrenTag to mark object that it includes particilar kind of children.
 Kind of children is represented by class of children type.
 For example you can mark class with methods:
 	classItem markWithChildrenOf: ClyMethod.
 To check that object has particular children use:
 	classItem hasChildrenOf: ClyMethod

-Another special kind of property is ClyLocalHierarchyProperty.
+Another special kind of property is ClyItemLocalHierarchyProperty.
 It includes number of all local children which exists in item query result.
 For example if you look at classes as a hierarchy then you can see Object and its subclasses.
 This hierarchy can be limited by package scope.
 So in case of one particular package Object can have 10 subclasses.
 But in another package it can be 30 (for example).
-And ClyLocalHierarchyProperty represents such local hierarchy size.
+And ClyItemLocalHierarchyProperty represents such local hierarchy size.
 To access it use following methods:
 	- localHierarchySize
 	- localHierarchySize: count
-ClyLocalHierarchyProperty is used by tools to organize tree view for list of items which provide local hierarchy by themselves.
+ClyItemLocalHierarchyProperty is used by tools to organize tree view for list of items which provide local hierarchy by themselves.
 Item has no real list of children.
 But instead it knows count of internal tree.
 It allows tool hide right number of items when given parent node needs to be collapsed.
 Important condition here is that property must hold count of full subtree of local hierarchy (not just first level children).

 I collect properties using environment plugins.
 Query result prepares own browser items lazely when they should be returned to the user: